zllovesuki/t/README.md

 # How to Use

 1. First you need a publicly accessible host.
 You can run one for $5 a month or cheaper from your favorite cloud/vps providers;
-2. Configure RFC2136 settings (work in progress).
+2. Configure RFC2136 settings.
 This is for completing the `dns-01` challenge for Let's Encrypt as we will be requesting for wildcard certificate;
 3. Configure the rest of `config.yaml`, then run the `server -config config.yaml` with your favorite manager (e.g. Systemd);
-4. Run `client -peer example.com:11111 -forward 127.0.0.1:3000`, and you should see a FQDN hostname ready to be used to tunnel HTTPS request to your apps running locally.
+4. Run `client -where tunnel.example.com -forward 127.0.0.1:3000`, and you should see a FQDN hostname ready to be used to tunnel HTTPS request to your apps running locally.

 # How to Build